 If you have any questions or concerns, you can catch me before school or at the end of the school day.
 Alternatively, you can communicate through your child’s home/school diary or make an appointment through the office.

-Here are a few reminders about routines and expectations in Year 4:
+Here are a few things you need to know about Year 4:

-- Reading books will continue to be changed on a Monday and Friday.
-Children can change books more frequently if required.
-I know everyone has busy schedules but please try to listen to your child read every night; it makes a huge difference to their confidence and fluency.
-Even five minutes in the car or before bed is better than nothing.
+- Children will change their reading books a Monday and Thursday.
+Please try listen to your child read every night; it makes a huge difference to their confidence and fluency.
 I would also encourage you to question your child about the content of what they are reading, as understanding is just as important as reading ability.
 Your child will also be given many opportunities throughout the week to read a variety of texts within class.

 - Children will receive spellings every Friday.
 Please encourage your child to practise their spellings for a test the following Friday.

 - PE Kits and water bottles should be brought in to school every Monday and can be taken home on a Friday.
-Children can bring trainers in for outside PE lessons as they are better suited to the terrain than plimsolls.
+Children can bring tracksuits and trainers in for outside PE lessons as this will allow us to use the outside space later in the year.